6 Ways to Help Someone Who Doesn’t Believe They Have Dementia

 Some people might try to drive, manage money, cook, or do other activities that could be dangerous because of their cognitive impairment.

-Without mentioning dementia as the reason, you may need to make changes like finding creative ways to stop them from driving, working together so you can prevent problems with finances, making the kitchen safer, or making the home safer overall.
+Without mentioning dementia as the reason, you may need to make changes such as finding creative ways to stop them from driving, working together to prevent financial problems, making the kitchen safer, or making the home safer overall.

-Use positive approaches and present it as removing burdens from their life so they can do more of what they enjoy rather than doing chores.
+Use a positive approach and present it as removing burdens from their lives so they can do more of what they enjoy rather than doing chores.

-Focus on allowing them to do as much as they can independently while yourself or another caregiver is available to help when needed or observe for safety.
+Focus on allowing them to do as much as they can independently, while you or another caregiver is available to help when needed or observe for safety.

 Finding ways to help that still preserve pride will be most effective.

-Or, say that you have some amazing new recipes you need their help to taste-test so you’ll leave the prepared dishes in their fridge to eat during the week.
+Or, say that you have some fantastic new recipes you need their help to taste-test, so you’ll leave the prepared dishes in their fridge to eat during the week.

-Others have found it effective to use different ways to introduce an in-home caregiver so it won’t seem like the older adult needs help.
+Others have found it effective to introduce an in-home caregiver in different ways so it won’t seem like the older adult needs help.

 4. Avoid correcting them and having confrontations; pick your battles